johnowhitaker/personal_site/posts/caffeine.md

 I'm going to try one or both of these soon - and will update this post when the results come in...

+Update 1: shaking with EA then running that didn't seem to give a useful signal

 ## Stuff that mattered / didn't work

 - Acetone did move the caffeine, and with it I could actually see the spots under daylight while the plate was still wet with acetone.
 But it was smeary and hard to see - EA was much better.
 - Spotting samples on the plates one at a time, then running them a few days later, gave smeary messes.
 Run them soon after the spots dry.
 Once you've run the plate, you can keep it and compare it to others - so e.g. as long as I stick with the same volume of liquid and the same solvent I should be able to run future samples without needing to re-do the calibration ones
 - Running the plates in landscape mode lets you fit more samples on there, but makes it harder to get clean data out
 - Illumination changes can be calibrated out, but ideally you want even lighting from the UVC and a steady, focused pic from a decent camera.
 Make sure it isn't over-exposed and that the spots are clearly visible.

+## Re-Running on an energy drink with a known concentration

+I did a run with "Melting Forest" MUSHROOM ENERGY, a curious beverage I spotted in our local New Seasons.
+Gratifyingly, the estimate (144.1mg +- 19.4mg) matches up perfectly with the stated dose on the can (150mg).
+Here's the [code](https://gist.github.com/johnowhitaker/c3bb0bca0c4c8f37324641c90e617e2c).
+The video at the top walks through it.

 ## Future plans + conclusions